 Beecher real estate is some of the most expensive in Illinois, although Beecher house values don't compare to the most expensive real estate in the U.S.

-When you are in Beecher, you'll notice that it is more blue-collar than most other communities in America.
-35.87% of Beecher’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Beecher is generally considered to be a blue-collar town.
+35.87% of the Beecher workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Beecher is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Beecher who work in management occupations (12.85%), office and administrative support (9.39%), and business and financial occupations (7.30%).

-Beecher is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Beecher is a great place for families with children to consider.
+First of all, many other families with children live here, making Beecher a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Beecher has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Beecher’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Beecher in 2022 was $53,049, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $212,196 for a family of four.